+44 (0)131 451 3461

 MSc: 1 year (full-time), 2 years (part-time), 3-7 years (independent distance learning)

-Throughout the course, students are provided with internal expert supervision as well as opportunities to work with external partners, both in the UK and internationally.
-Examples of partners we have worked with in the past are:
+Throughout the course, students are provided with internal expert supervision as well as opportunities to work with external partners, both in the UK and internationally including Marine Conservation International, Scottish Environmental Protection Agency (SEPA) and 5 Oceans (5OES) as well as other industry partners.

 Course contentDetailed course guide